Super Duper Stuff’s 500th post!

 Domains?
 Back end?
 Servers?
 Money!
 Scary stuff.

 There was only way I was going to start doing this.
 So I spent some money on hosting, thereby forcing myself not to waste it.
 I had to get on with it now so I set about trying to figure out this new world I’d entered.

 Paying a hosting company to do most of the work wasn’t that hard in the end.
 The most difficult part was moving the domain over (I’d bought superduperstuff.co.uk through Blogger) but very soon I was looking at a blank page.

 First off I needed a new logo.
 A good one.
-I revisited Fiverr aware of the pitfalls.
-I was far more precise in my instructions and the new guy presented me with more than one option.
+Aware of the pitfalls, I revisited Fiverr, and was far more precise in my instructions.
 I asked for some tweaks and what came back was what you see now.
 Not only is the logo smart and clean but it was usable in social media without needing to be changed.

 Finally I could create a site and not just hammer together Blogger pages.
 But where to start?
 Fortunately WordPress is full of themes, so it was case of finding one that I liked and then tweaking the colours and layout.
 Pretty simple even for the uninitiated.